alx-sch/42_pipex/README.md

 You can access the list of environmental variables within your C program by including `char **env` as an argument to the main function.
 For example: `int main(int argc, char **argv, char **env)`.

-To understand how Pipex retrieves the path to a specified command, please refer to the [get_command_path() function] (https://github.com/alx-sch/42_pipex/blob/main/src/call_cmd.c).
+To understand how Pipex retrieves the path to a specified command, please refer to the [get_command_path() function](https://github.com/alx-sch/42_pipex/blob/main/src/call_cmd.c).

 ### The Execve() System Call